 An international offshore exploration and production company retained MSB to develop a video surveillance standard for its Gulf of Mexico assets.
 MSB developed the video standard and led the design and implementation of a new video management and recording system.
 MSB designed the offshore video monitor and control system to be managed by the onshore operations center.

-Venue management group SMG, the New Orleans Saints and the New Orleans Pelicans decided the Mercedes-Benz Superdome and Smoothie King Center sports complex required a state of the art wireless cellular network for the sport arena campus.
-SMG required a project consultant with extensive prior experience with large public venue DAS projects, so they selected MSB to lead development of the specification for the campus wide network, solicit proposals and provide a technical recommendation for project award.
-As a result, the SMG campus had the largest DAS in the U.S. at the time of commissioning in early 2012.
+Venue management group ASM Global (ASM), the New Orleans Saints, and the New Orleans Pelicans decided the Caesar’s Superdome and Smoothie King Center sports complex required a state of the art wireless cellular network for the sport arena campus.
+ASM required a project consultant with extensive prior experience with large public venue DAS projects, so they selected MSB to lead development of the specification for the campus wide network, solicit proposals and provide a technical recommendation for project award.
+As a result, the ASM campus had the largest DAS in the U.S. at the time of commissioning in early 2012.

 In 2014, an oil & gas client’s current microwave network reached end of life.
 The network provides communications to all onshore and offshore site locations.
 MSB was hired to investigate current technology, perform site assessments and develop an overall budget and scope document for the design and implementation of a new communications network.